 Joint ownership among siblings can lead to disputes about how the home is used, operated and maintained.
 Some children want to continue using the house, while others may see it as an income stream for a rental property.
 There may be siblings who cannot afford to participate in the house’s upkeep and need the cash more than the tradition.
 When joint ownership is presented as a surprise in a will, the adult children may find themselves fighting about the vacation home, with no parent around to tell them to knock it off.

 Making matters more complicated, if the siblings live in different states and the house is in a neighboring state, ownership of the real estate at death may subject the decedent’s estate to estate taxes where the property is located.
 As a result, the property may need to go through probate in an additional state.
-Every state has its own tax rules, so the transfer of joint property will have to be analyzed by an estate planning attorney knowledgeable about the laws in each state involved.
+Every state has its own tax rules, so the transfer of joint property will have to be analyzed by an experienced estate planning attorney knowledgeable about the laws in each state involved.

+To begin, families have the option of creating a legal entity to own the asset.
+This can be a Family LLC, a partnership or a trust.
+The best choice depends upon each family’s unique situation.
 A sensible alternative is creating a Limited Liability Corporation, ideally while the original owners—the parents—are still living.
 The organizational documents include a certificate of organization to file with the Secretary of State and an operating agreement.
 The LLC will need its own taxpayer identification number, or EIN.

 The operating agreement governs the management of the property and addresses the operating expenses and maintenance of the property.
 It should also address the process for a child to cash in on their ownership to other children.
 LLC operating agreements often include these items: